What is Workplace Abuse?

 Who am I?

-By looking at workplace abuse empirically rather than ideologically, I’m free to focus on developing wins for employees and employers alike, rather than absurdly shaming employers as my counterparts do.
+What sets me apart?
+By looking at workplace abuse empirically rather than ideologically, I’m free to focus on developing wins for both employees and employers, rather than placing blame where it does little good.

 To Potential Collaborators